 Humane Education History

-Humane Education: Over 100 years of kindness to all living things
+Humane Education in Alberta: Over 100 years of kindness to all living things

-Current research is proving there is a correlation between cruelty to animals and violence toward people.
+A multitude of research suggests that there is a correlation between cruelty to animals and violence toward people.
 This corresponds to the belief of early humane educators who felt that teaching kindness to animals would encourage more compassion to people.
 (The National Museum of Animals & Society has a virtual exhibit of the history of Humane Education).

 Louise McKinney, one of the Famous Five who championed the cause of violence prevention and equal rights, brought the humane movement to public attention in Alberta over a hundred years ago.
 At the first convention of the Women’s Christian Temperance Union (WCTU) held in Edmonton in 1904, she successfully introduced this resolution: “That we earnestly entreat the members of the WCTU to discourage by their example the use of bird plumage for millinery purposes, and that we encourage the formation of humane societies and bands of mercy.”